diffpy/diffpy.github.io/products/pythonpackages.rst

 This is a complete list of all Python packages developed by the DiffPy team.
 For more information about a specific package, follow the link to the corresponding github page.
-With the exception of PDFfit2, SrMise, and magPDF, all of the packages listed below are bundled in the |DiffPyCMI|
+With the exception of PDFfit2, SrMise, and mPDF, all of the packages listed below are bundled in the |DiffPyCMI|
 release.

 ======================      ============================================